Pessimistic Off-Policy Optimization for Learning to Rank

 \section{Conclusions}

-We study for the first time pessimistic off-policy optimization for learning to rank.
-We theoretically prove how the error of acting under pessimism is bounded.
-Our approach to apply lower confidence bounds (LCBs) on model parameters outperforms model-based approaches using maximum likelihood estimates (MLE) and optimizers using IPS.
-Furthermore, LCBs outperform MLE for the majority of values $\delta$, showing robustness of our approach.
-We show ho to estimate prior with empirical Bayes when prior is not known in advance.
-Finally, LCBs proved to have a positive impact for almost any size of logged data.
+We study pessimistic off-policy optimization in learning to rank.
+The key idea is to design lower confidence bounds (LCBs) for values of lists through LCBs of items in them.
+We prove that the error due to choosing the best list in our model is polynomial in the number of items in the list, as opposed to polynomial in the number of lists, which is exponential in the length of the list.
+We also apply LCBs to non-linear objectives, such as the CM in \eqref{eq:value cascade model} and DCM in \eqref{eq:value dependent-click model}, based on their linearization.
+This is the first paper in off-policy learning where this approximation was applied and analyzed.
+Our approach outperforms MLE and IPS methods experimentally.
+Furthermore, we show that our LCBs are robust to model misspecification and perform better with almost any confidence interval width.
+We also show how to estimate the prior with empirical Bayes when it is unknown.

-One of the natural future directions is to apply listwise pessimism to any model class.
-This can be generally achieved with bootstrapping, although this method presents computational challenges, and further research is needed so the optimization is tractable.
-We do not use theory-suggested confidence intervals in experiments because they are too conservative.
-In \cref{sec:structured pessimism} we mention what $\delta$ they suggest, for example, for CM $1 - \delta$ for each model parameter to hold jointly with probability $1 - \delta\abs{\cE}$.
-To address this limitation, studying the calibration of $\delta$ from logged data is needed.
+One natural future direction is to extend our work to any click model.
+This can be generally achieved with an ensemble of models, each trained on a different bootstrapped dataset.
+This, however, presents computational challenges, and further research is needed to address them.
+We also do not use theory-suggested confidence intervals in experiments because they are too conservative.
+Therefore, more data-dependent confidence intervals are needed.
+Finally, the focus of our work is on a large action space of all lists.
+We wanted this contribution to stand out and thus focus on tabular contexts.
+An extension to large context spaces should be possible, though.